-Our curriculum has been developed from the requirements of the National Curriculum, but we also offer a wide range of activities to further enrich the experience and learning of the learners.
-The school has a clear focus on the personal development, socialisation, and wellbeing of each learner, as well as on their academic progress.
+Our curriculum has been developed from the requirements of the National Curriculum, but we also offer a wide range of activities to further enrich the experience and learning of the pupils.
+The school has a clear focus on the personal development, socialisation, and wellbeing of each pupil, as well as on their academic progress.
 Strong role modelling, mutual respect and positive choices for behaviour are also part of the curriculum.

-As our curriculum is not only focused on academic development; we ensure, that there are opportunities for learners to explicitly engage in activities which promote the following:
+As our curriculum is not only focused on academic development; we ensure, that there are opportunities for pupils to explicitly engage in activities which promote the following:

 - Communication

+- Academic progress

+- Academic attainments were appropriate

 - Relationships

 - Self-respect, dignity

 - Self-esteem, self-confidence

 - Self-regulation

 - Independence

 - Resilience

-We have a timetabled lesson, which is focused on whole-school Learner orientated initiative, specifically, the 'Learner council'.
+We have a timetabled lesson, which is focused on whole-school pupil orientated initiative; specifically, the 'pupil council', 'anti-bullying council' and the 'Eco-Schools Green Flag Award'.